MyAngelWhiteCat/OsuRequestFlow/README.md

 2. ⚠️ **Works, but not ideal** — at least one server responds, you can use it
 3. ❌ **Unavailable** — no servers respond, map downloads won't work

 Literally, everything worked for me only when connected to the Wi-Fi of the pub on the ground floor.
-I wonder why they need a gigabit channel with a full set of proxies.
+I wonder why they need a gigabit channel with a full set of proxies if they sell beer.

 ## About performance